vedraj360/Brewery/README.md

 # Brewery
-Simple Android App for fetching Data from API and Performing some fucnction.
+Simple Android App for fetching Data from API and Performing some function.
+Nice User Interface and Structure.

 Some ScreenShots